 There is safety in numbers.
 When you have the chance, take somebody with you.
 If possible try and stay in groups of 3 or more.

-Understand intrusive conversations and pay attention to the personal information you are sharing with others, even if they are a familiar face.
+Understand intrusive conversations and be aware about the personal information you are sharing with others, even if they are a familiar face.

 Set ground rules at home, work, and campus for friends, guests and others that enter your inner circle.

-Confide in your family and friends about a person in your life whose actions are concerning, especially if you keep getting a nagging feeling.
+Confide in your family and friends about a person in your life whose actions are concerning, especially if you have safety concerns for yourself or others.